Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing my brutality

-Immediately after that, another, even more disturbing fantasy emerged.
-I saw myself, in a corner of my vision, participating in an orgy of brutality: hacking and slashing away with sword or machete at bodies.
-Even more disturbing: after a while I recognised that one of the victims I was mutilating was my partner.
-This was a horrifying thought.
-I wished that the images should disappear, and after a while they did.
+Immediately after that, another, even more disturbing fantasy appeared.
+I saw myself, in a corner of my vision, taking part in an orgy of brutality: hacking and slashing at corpses with a sword or machete.
+Even more disturbing, after a while I realised that one of the victims I was mutilating was my partner.
+It was a horrible thought.
+I wished the images would go away, and after a while they did.

 Looking back at it, the story evolved.
 First, the devil had been projected on another person, Norberto.
 Then, it was the little devils that emerged from my inside.
 And finally, the truth emerged: the real devil was myself.
 The infinite wisdom in which these stories can be constructed, with Ayahuasca!